-- (c) Performance standards, which shall include criteria for assessing project specific goals and objectives and whether or not the requirements of this appendix have been met; - (d) Contingency plans which clearly define the course of action or corrective measures needed if performance standards are not met; - (e) A legal description and a survey prepared by a licensed surveyor of the proposed development site and location of the critical area(s) on the site; - (f) A scaled site plan that indicates the proposed timing, duration and location of construction in relation to zoning setback requirements and sequence of construction phases including cross-sectional details, topographic survey data showing percent slope, existing and finished grade elevations at two-foot intervals or less, mitigation area, and water table elevation with sufficient detail to explain, illustrate and provide for: - (1) Soil and substrate conditions, topographic elevations, scope of grading and excavation proposal, erosion and sediment treatment and source controls needed for critical area construction and maintenance; - (2) Planting plans specifying plant species, types, quantities, location, size, spacing, or density.
+(c) Performance standards, which shall include criteria for assessing project specific goals and objectives and whether or not the requirements of this chapter appendix have been met;

+(d) Contingency plans which clearly define the course of action or corrective measures needed if performance standards are not met;

+(e) A legal description and a survey prepared by a licensed surveyor of the proposed development site and location of the critical area(s) on the site;

+(f) A scaled site plan that indicates the proposed timing, duration and location of construction in relation to zoning setback requirements and sequence of construction phases including cross-sectional details, topographic survey data showing percent slope, existing and finished grade elevations at two-foot intervals or less, mitigation area, and water table elevation with sufficient detail to explain, illustrate and provide for:

+- (1) Soil and substrate conditions, topographic elevations, scope of grading and excavation proposal, erosion and sediment treatment and source controls needed for critical area construction and maintenance; - (2) Planting plans specifying plant species, types, quantities, location, size, spacing, or density.
 The planting season or timing, watering schedule, and nutrient requirements for planting, and where appropriate, measures to protect plants from destruction; and - (3) Contingency or mid-course corrections plan and a minimum five-year monitoring and replacement plan establishing responsibility for removal of exotic and nuisance vegetation and permanent establishment of the critical area and all component parts.
-The monitoring plan is subject to the provisions of Sections 14.88.277, 3.I, and 3.J; - (g) A clearly defined approach to assess progress of the project, including the measurement of the success of a mitigation project by the presence of native species and an increase in the coverage of native plants over the course of the monitoring period; - (h) The plan must indicate ownership, size, type, and complete ecological assessment including flora, fauna, hydrology, functions, etc., of the critical area being restored or created; and - (i) The plan must also provide information on the natural suitability of the proposed site for establishing the replaced critical area, including water source and drainage patterns, topographic position, wildlife habitat opportunities, and value of existing area to be converted.
+The monitoring plan is subject to the provisions of Sections 14.88.2773.I and 14.88.278;3.J;

+(g) A clearly defined approach to assess progress of the project, including the measurement of the success of a mitigation project by the presence of native species and an increase in the coverage of native plants over the course of the monitoring period;

+(h) The plan must indicate ownership, size, type, and complete ecological assessment including flora, fauna, hydrology, functions, etc., of the critical area being restored or created; and

+- (i) The plan must also provide information on the natural suitability of the proposed site for establishing the replaced critical area, including water source and drainage patterns, topographic position, wildlife habitat opportunities, and value of existing area to be converted.
+(Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007)

-3.H Alternative Mitigation
+14.88.2763.H Alternative Mitigation

-The Shoreline Administrator or design may approve the establishment and use of a mitigation bank or in-lieu fee mitigation program to provide mitigation required by this appendix.
-The approval may allow deviations from the requirements of Parts IV and VII of this appendix with respect to the treatment of wetlands and fish and wildlife habitat conservation areas or buffers.
+The ~~Shoreline Administrator~~~~director or designee~~ may approve the establishment and use of a mitigation bank or in-lieu fee mitigation program to provide mitigation required by this ~~chapter~~appendix.
+The approval may allow deviations from the requirements of Parts IV and VII of this ~~chapter~~appendix with respect to the treatment of wetlands and fish and wildlife habitat conservation areas or buffers.